Danlock/manga-memorial/README.md

 #Manga.memorial

 Django website to store virtual chapter bookmarks for manga, and notify the user of new manga chapters via email.
-Mangaupdates will be used for manga data.
+Mangaupdates will be scraped using lxml for manga and new release data.

 #Build info
 1. Use virtualenv and pip install using the requirements.txt
 2. create a file called private_settings.py that looks like so:
 ```
-p_settings = {
+private = {
       'DJANGO_SECRET_KEY': 'randum',
       'PG_NAME': 'database_name',
       'PG_USER': 'username',